tooleks/php-avg-color-picker/README.md

 # The PHP Average Color Picker Library

 The package provides the library for picking an average color from the given image.
+Currently it supports `image/png`, `image/jpeg`, `image/gif` image MIME types.

 ## Example